-- rw Exports the directory with read-write permission.
-This is the default. - ro Exports the directory with read-only permission. - rm Exports the directory with read-mostly permission.
+- Exports the directory with read-write rw permission.
+This is the default. - Exports the directory with read-only ro permission. - Exports the directory with read-mostly rm permission.
 If this type is chosen, the -h flag must be used to specify hosts that have read-write permission.